franchsli/whatsapp_clone_django/README.md

     - I think is because the readmore height isn't kept in count when scrolling.
 - When you go to status page and then go back to the normal UI, the theme icon gets reseted.
   - It has to do with the HTMX, when it gets reloaded it doesn't count as a DOMContentLoaded (search in stackoverflow).
+    - To fix this you can add an event listener that checks whether the content DOMContent has been changed.
+    If it is the case, check if the theme icon is in it, if so, apply the same logic in the DOMConten Loaded event listener.
   - You can see HTMX events to add an hx.event that when the content was swapped into the DOM (before this verify that is the right content) apllies the  DOMContentLoaded logic.